-When using insurance, a current prescription signed by a medical doctor, and updated every 30 days, is required for treatment.
-If treatment continues for a prolonged period, prescriptions must be updated regularly and coordinated with your medical doctor.
+When using insurance, a current prescription signed by a medical doctor, and updated every 30 days, may be required for treatment.
+If treatment continues for a prolonged period, prescriptions must be updated regularly and coordinated with your medical doctor, if your insurance requires one.
 You are responsible for these updates.
 Let us know when you will be seeing your physician so we can have a progress report ready.
 Medicare patients are required to consult with their physicians every 30 days while receiving physical therapy.
-Please let us know when you are seeing your doctor so we can have a progress report ready.
-Physical therapy prescriptions are required for treatment.

 We are preferred providers for many health plans.
 In addition, if you have a personal injury/automobile accident with individual coverage, your are a Medicare patient, or have a work Comp injury, we do submit these claims and bill directly for you based on our ability to obtain prior authorization for your treatment.
 In order for us to bill your health insurance company, we will need the following information provided to our office.

 -A current copy of your Health Insurance Card, that is legible to read all information on the card